Team Leadership

 BUILDING ANTI-FRAGILE TEAMS

-This wasn't just team building.
+This wasn’t just team building.
 It was creating sustainable organizational capability.
-The true measure of strategic UX leadership isn't just immediate results — it's building functions that continue delivering value through organizational transitions.
+The accurate measure of strategic UX leadership isn’t just immediate results — it’s building functions that continue delivering value through organizational transitions.

 The real validation came from seeing the team and processes maintain their effectiveness and strategic positioning even through significant company changes.
 We built something more durable than individual leadership tenure.

-That's strategic UX: create organizational muscle memory around user-centered decision making that becomes part of how the company operates, regardless of who's leading it.
+That’s strategic UX: creating organizational muscle memory around user-centered decision-making that becomes part of how the company operates, regardless of who’s leading it.

 This wasn’t team building.
 It was building a self-perpetuating machine.
 UX became high-grade infrastructure—surviving implosion, surviving longer than myself.
-That’s strategic design—build a legacy that doesn’t need its creators.
+That’s strategic design—create a legacy that doesn’t need its creators.

 Comments about Brandon Green